Amish Guy: Production and development

 The episode was directed by series regular John Holmquist, shortly after the conclusion of the ninth production season, his first episode of the season.
 Holmquist joined the series in its second season, directing the episode "Running Mates".
 The episode was written by executive producer and showrunner Mark Hentemann, who joined the show as a writer in its third season, writing the episode "The Kiss Seen Around the World".
 This was also Hentemann's second episode of the season, after first writing the Brian and Stewie adventure episode "Back to the Pilot".
 Series regulars Peter Shin and James Purdum served as supervising directors, with Andrew Goldberg, Alex Carter, Spencer Porter, and Elaine Ko serving as staff writers for the episode.
 Composer Ron Jones, who has worked on the series since its inception, returned to compose the music for "Amish Guy".
-"Amish Guy" was first announced at the 2011 San Diego Comic-Con International on July 23, 2011, by series showrunners and executive producers Steve Callaghan and Hentemann.
+"Amish Guy" was first announced at the 2011 San Diego Comic-Con on July 23, 2011, by series showrunners and executive producers Steve Callaghan and Hentemann.

 In addition to the regular cast, guest stars included actress Christine Lakin, actress Ari Graynor, actor and comedian Bobby Lee, singer and actress Missi Pyle, and voice actor Kevin Michael Richardson, who notably portrays Cleveland Brown, Jr. on Family Guy creator Seth MacFarlane's spin-off series The Cleveland Show.
 Recurring guest voice actors Alexandra Breckenridge, writer Chris Sheridan, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances throughout the episode.

 The DVD release features an extended cut of a scene in the Drunken Clam, where Peter openly criticizes Garfield: His 9 Lives.